Tongyeong: Notable people

 Song Hyeong-jun is a member of South Korean boyband Cravity.
 He was also a former member of South Korean boyband X1 (band).
 He is best known for competing in survival show Produce X 101 and ranking 4th in the finale.

 The football player Kim Min-jae was born in Tongyeong and played football for Tongyeong Elementary School football club.
-He plays as a centre-back for S.S.C.
-Napoli and the South Korea national football team.
+He plays as a centre-back for Bayern Munich and the South Korea national team.

 Sports

 Tongyeong was the site of the first race of 2009 in the International Triathlon Union-sponsored ITU World Championship Series, which encompasses "international-distance" triathlon events in cities around the world.
 On May 3, 2009, Bevan Docherty of New Zealand won the men's race in a thrilling photo finish as he crossed the line almost simultaneously with Brad Kahlefeldt of Australia.

 Healthcare

 In 2007, the total number of medical institutions was 106, including 4 hospitals, 63 clinics, one long-term care hospital, 22 dental hospitals, 16 Korean traditional medicine clinics.
 There are also 23 medical institutions related to Tongyeong Health Center affiliated to the Tongyeong City government.